 How much should I be eating in a day?

 2000-2500kcal is the average amount you should consume.
 However, to lose weight effectively you need to work out your individual needs based on your height, weight and activity level.
-To save you the maths, here is a link that works it all out for you:
+To save you the maths, take a look at the NHS BMI Healthy Weight Calculator

 There are some excellent resources to help you reduce your calorie intake and increase your exercise levels.
 I recommend looking at the NHS Eatwell Plate and Active 10 campaign as well as downloading a calorie counting app, such as MyFitnessPal.
 Our Facebook page also has lots of specific tips on exercise and nutrition.

-If you would like to discuss any of these issues personally then please feel free to contact the practice.
+If you would like to discuss any of these issues personally then please feel free to contact the Clinic.
 Sometimes all you need is a little help in taking that first step.

 Registered Osteopath, Shefford Osteopathic Clinic